Top 30 Productive Things to Do When Bored at Work

 Those articles and videos you saved into Pocket to “watch/read later” have been there for quite a while.
 There should be hours of reading and playing in your backlog, so why not start now?
 And if you don’t use Pocket or a similar application, perhaps it’s come time to become a user.
 Start saving interesting content in there to read later when you don’t know what to do when you’re bored at work!

 Meditation doesn’t have to take hours; even a few minutes of deep relaxation and peace will bring many physical and mental benefits.
-Meditation will help you develop patience and positive outlook, which in turn will improve the relationship between you and your coworkers, help with concentration, reduce tension, eliminate negative emotions, increase your energy, relieve stress, and more.
+Meditation will help you develop patience and a positive outlook, which in turn will improve the relationship between you and your coworkers, help with concentration, reduce tension, eliminate negative emotions, increase your energy, relieve stress, and more.
 Make an effort to incorporate a short meditation routine into your work, and you will see big results!

 28. Do Some Journaling